RintarouTW/fsg/README.md

 ## Dependency

 - SVGJS for SVG elements
-- svgjs.pan.zoom plugin for pan and zoom (it's minor modified for the builder)
+- svg.pan.zoom plugin for pan and zoom (it's minor modified for the builder)
 - KaTeX for LaTeX rendering
 - CodeMirror for code editing
 - iro for color picker